Logo for We Disrupt This Broadcast

 Peabody and CMSI

 Who are the risk takers that help reinvent and reimagine the kinds of stories we see on TV?
 And how do they disrupt what we’ve come to expect on our screens and in our culture?
-We Disrupt This Broadcast, the new podcast from The Peabody Awards and Center for Media & Social Impact, wants to answer these very questions.
+We Disrupt This Broadcast, a podcast from The Peabody Awards and Center for Media & Social Impact, wants to answer these very questions.
 Produced and distributed in partnership with award-winning audio production group PRX and hosted by comedian Gabe González, We Disrupt This Broadcast explores how the minds behind critically-acclaimed TV shows are re-imagining the world and tackling the big issues that move us forward.
 From intimate interviews with award-winning TV creatives to real talk with experts and social movement leaders, join us as we explore the inner workings and cultural relevance of the shows that are changing all the rules and shaping our future.
-Listen to We Disrupt This Broadcast - premiering April 11th and dropping on the second Thursday of every month.
+Listen to We Disrupt This Broadcast - dropping every three weeks.
 Available wherever you get your podcasts.

 Copyright 2023 Peabody and CMSI

 Who are the risk takers that help reinvent and reimagine the kinds of stories we see on TV?
 And how do they disrupt what we’ve come to expect on our screens and in our culture?
-We Disrupt This Broadcast, the new podcast from The Peabody Awards and Center for Media & Social Impact, wants to answer these very questions.
+We Disrupt This Broadcast, a podcast from The Peabody Awards and Center for Media & Social Impact, wants to answer these very questions.
 Produced and distributed in partnership with award-winning audio production group PRX and hosted by comedian Gabe González, We Disrupt This Broadcast explores how the minds behind critically-acclaimed TV shows are re-imagining the world and tackling the big issues that move us forward.
 From intimate interviews with award-winning TV creatives to real talk with experts and social movement leaders, join us as we explore the inner workings and cultural relevance of the shows that are changing all the rules and shaping our future.
-Listen to We Disrupt This Broadcast - premiering April 11th and dropping on the second Thursday of every month.
+Listen to We Disrupt This Broadcast - dropping every three weeks.
 Available wherever you get your podcasts.

 Copyright 2023 Peabody and CMSI